muratk5n/thirdwave/en/README.md

 Transportation of goods and people account for 25% of world energy consumption.
 Only 10% of WEC can be handled by li-on batteries.
 25% is greater than 10% - simple math.
-This sorry excuse for tech can't even handle all of transportation.
+This sorry excuse of a tech can't even handle all of transportation.

 ---